skippyr/river-dreams/README.md

-# river-dreams
+# riverdreams

 ## About

-A tribal-inspired ZSH theme for Linux that displays:
+A tribal inspired ZSH theme for Linux that displays:

 - Your local IPV4 address.
 - Your disk use percentage.